graphile/worker/README.md

 });
 ```

-##### The `addJob` standalone Javascript function
+##### The `addJob` standalone JavaScript function

-If you just want the fast and easy way to add a job, and you don't mind the cost of opening a DB connection pool, and then cleaning it up right away _for every job added_, there's the `addJob` convenience function:
+If you just want the fast and easy way to add a job, and you don't mind the cost of opening a DB connection pool, and then cleaning it up right away _for every job added_, there's the `addJob` convenience function.
+It takes the `WorkerUtils` configuration as the first argument, and then the remaining `WorkerUtils#addJob` arguments afterwards:

 ```js
 const { addJob } = require("graphile-worker");